sarutlaa/tinitiate-aws-glue/markdown/Intro.md

 8. Transformations and Job Orchestration: Glue offers built-in transformations, and it also integrates with AWS Step Functions to allow for complex job orchestration workflows across multiple AWS services.

+## AWS Glue Work Flow

+1. Data Stores:

+   * Contains raw data stored across various systems (like databases or cloud storage).
+2. Crawler:

+* Automatically scans the data in these stores.
+* Identifies the format, schema, and associated properties of the data.
+* Updates the AWS Glue Data Catalog with this metadata.
+3. Data Catalog:

+* Central repository for all data metadata collected by the crawler.
+* Helps in managing and accessing data structure information easily.
+3. AWS Management Console:

+* Interface used to configure and manage AWS Glue settings and operations.
+4. Schedule or Event:

+* Triggers for the AWS Glue jobs which can be set based on specific schedules (time-based) or events (like data updates).
+5. Job:

+* Consists of business logic that performs ETL operations:
+* Extract: Data is extracted from the source systems listed in the Data Catalog.
+* Transform: Data is processed and transformed using predefined scripts to clean, reformat, and enrich.
+* Load: Transformed data is loaded into a target system for further analysis like a data warehouse or data mart.
+6. Data Source and Data Target:

+6. Data Source: The initial repository from where data is pulled during the extract phase.
+7. Data Target: The final destination where cleaned and transformed data is stored for access and analysis.

 ## Use Cases

 - Integration with Amazon Athena